Rushali/ArtArchive/Class4/marc_template/README.md

 To run:

 - install node.js
 - in terminal:
 	- npm install
+	- make sure you have homebrew and wget installed
-  - npm download-data
+  - npm run download-data
 	- npm start